elegantchaos/Novy/README.md

 ### Placeholders

-Normally, subtitution engines use some funky punctuation for their placeholders - such as `%%{ blah }%%` or `\(blah)`.
+Normally, substitution engines use some funky punctuation for their placeholders - such as `%%{blah }%%` or `\(blah)`.

+The logic behind this is that it is an attempt to avoid something that could occur naturally in the template text.

-It makes sense to try to avoid something that could occur naturally, but it's usually a bit format sensitive.
-One placeholder format might work for XML files, but have a form that doesn't parse in JSON.
+The problem with it as an approach is that it's usually a bit format-sensitive.
+One placeholder style might work for XML files, but contain characters that don't parse in JSON.
 Another might have the opposite problem.

 With complicated templates (such as Xcode projects), it is useful to be able to open the actual template, modify it, and save it again - so that the template itself can be improved over time.
 The original dellimiters that I tried broke the parsing of the XML that Xcode uses (for things like the `xcworkspacedata` files), meaning that Xcode wouldn't open the template.